-The Father of Carnatic music, Purandara Dasa, was a composer and singer who lived in the 15th century.
-He is widely recognized for his contributions to Indian classical music.Purandara Dasa’s compositions are still famous and widely performed today.
-In this article, we will take a closer look at his life and work and explore the impact that he has had on Indian classical music.
+Purandara Dasa, known as the Father of music was a composer and vocalist who lived during the 15th century.
+His remarkable contributions to music continue to be widely celebrated and performed even today.
+In this article we will delve into his life and artistic endeavors exploring the impact he has had on the realm of classical music.

-Some of the most popular songs and compositions by the Father of Carnatic music, Purandara Dasa, include “Bhavageethe ”, “Dasara Padagalu”, “Purandara Dasa Pada”, “Sarasu Bahu Durge ”, and “Vande Matharam”.
-According to legend, Purandara Dasa wrote his well-known hymn, “Aadisidaleshoda jagadoddharana,” in the raga Kapi at the Aprameyaswamy temple at Doddamallur, Channapattana taluk, Karnataka, in honour of the infant Sri Krishna.
-He is claimed to have stayed at a modest mandapa outside the temple, where he is said to have gone through the community.
-Purandara Dasa composed the famous devotional song, “Enna Thavam Seydanai,” while he was on his deathbed.
-Many Carnatic musicians sing this song even today.
+Some of Purandara Dasas songs and compositions include “Bhavageethe ” “Dasara Padagalu,” “Purandara Dasa Pada,” “Sarasu Bahu Durge ” and “Vande Matharam.”
+According to legend Purandara Dasa composed his hymn “Aadisidaleshoda jagadoddharana,” in the raga Kapi at the Aprameyaswamy temple in Doddamallur, Channapattana taluk, Karnataka as a tribute to infant Sri Krishna.
+It is said that he resided in a mandapa outside the temple where he interacted with the community.
+On his deathbed Purandara Dasa composed the song titled “Enna Thavam Seydanai.”
+Today many Carnatic musicians perform this composition.